20 Excellent Winter Books for Kids of All Ages

-Winter is the perfect time for snuggling up with books – and lots of them!
-Over the years, we’ve gone back to certain books time after time during the winter season.
-I thought I’d share our winter book list with you and give you an idea of some of the book extension activities we’ve done to turn the books into great lessons.
+Winter is the perfect time for snuggling up with books – lots of them!
+Over the years, we’ve returned to certain books time after time during the winter.
+I thought I’d share our list of winter books for kids and give you an idea of some of the extension activities we’ve used to turn the books into fantastic lessons.
 We don’t always do extension lessons when reading, but the long days of winter often call for a little extra.

 This post contains affiliate links.

-Snowflake Bentley is a great book to kick off a study of snow.
+Snowflake Bentley is a great book that kicks off a study of snow.
 I’ve included more ideas than you can shake a stick at for snow study in NaturExplorer’s Snow and Ice.

-Stopping By Woods on a Snowy Evening makes a great starter for a lesson on descriptive language in writing.
+Stopping by Woods on a Snowy Evening makes an excellent starter for a lesson on descriptive language in writing.
 The lesson could focus on settings, adjectives, or poetry.
 Here’s a nice lesson for older students using Robert Frost’s poetry.

 The Mitten is such a sweet book!
-We like to use it to kick-off lessons on volume.
-You can find tons of ideas for using this book across the curriculum and with various ages on Pinterest.
+We like to use it to kick off lessons on volume.
+Here are tons of ideas for using this book across the curriculum and with various ages.

-Charlie Needs a Cloak is a humorous story that teaches the steps of making cloth from wool.
-We like to use this book for lessons in sequencing and economics
+Charlie Needs a Cloak is a humorous story that teaches how to make cloth from wool.
+We use this book for lessons on sequencing and economics.

 Who doesn’t love Owl Moon?
 Here’s a peek into a kindergarten lesson about owls we did using this book as our inspiration.

-Warm as Wool is a great piece of historical fiction that shows the necessity of hard work and trials of pioneer life.
-I just love the ideas Delightful Learning offers to go along with this book.
+Warm as Wool is an excellent work of historical fiction that highlights the necessity of hard work and the trials of pioneer life.
+I love the ideas Delightful Learning offers to go along with this book.

 Katy and the Big Snow has been read over and over and over again in my house.
-We love to play around with maps after reading the book, but I found some fun ideas for playing around with math afterward, too.
+We love to play around with maps after reading the book, but I also found some fun ideas for playing with math afterward.

 Every child’s wish is for lots and lots of snow, right?
 Snow inspires us to make paper snowflakes to put up all over the house.

-These easy-to-understand Winter Poems are great examples as we set out to write our own winter poetry.
+These easy-to-understand Winter Poems are great examples as we write our own winter poetry.

 The Big Snow is one of our all-time favorites.
-It can kick off so many, many learning lessons.
-Homeschool Share has a great literature-based unit covering all sorts of subjects using this book.
+It can kick off so many learning lessons.
+Homeschool Share has a terrific literature-based unit covering a range of subjects using this book.

 The Log Cabin Quilt is another warm, quilt-themed book.
 An entire history/math/art unit could be done on the study of quilts alone.
-Again, Carol Hurst offers great suggestions for using this book and others about quilts.
+Again, Carol Hurst offers super suggestions for using this book and other quilting books.

-Yet another quilt-themed book, A Patchwork Quilt is a sweet story about memories and the relationship between a little girl and her grandmother.
-After reading this book, we have gathered fabric with memories and pieced together our own mini quilt squares.
+Yet another quilt-themed book, A Patchwork Quilt, is a sweet story about memories and the relationship between a little girl and her grandmother.
+After reading this book, we gathered fabric with memories and pieced together our mini quilt squares.

-Hanna’s Cold Winter is a heartwarming story of a boy who loved going to the zoo with his family to see the hippos.
-One winter during WWII, the river froze and everyone was going hungry, including the famous hippos.
+Hanna’s Cold Winter is a heartwarming story of a boy who loved visiting the zoo with his family to see the hippos.
+One winter during WWII, the river froze, and everyone, including the famous hippos, went hungry.
 You’ll have to read it to see what happens.
-A great book about ingenuity during a tough time.
+It’s a great book about ingenuity during a tough time.
+A rich discussion is a natural follow-up to this book.

-The Snowy Day is a classic about a little boy named Peter and how he simply enjoys a snowy day.
+The Snowy Day is a classic about a little boy named Peter and his simple enjoyment of a snowy day.
+It’s the perfect start to a wintery nature walk.

 Snow and Ice is an easy-to-read book that is full of facts.
-Kids will love the activities that are included.
+Children will love the built-in activities.

 Chapter Books for Winter

-Mr. Popper’s Penguins is a good chapter book to read aloud to younger children.
-Penguins are a favorite topic of study during the winter and this Pinterest board is just full of fun penguin activities.
+Mr. Popper’s Penguins is a great chapter book to read aloud to younger children.
+Penguins are a favorite topic of study during the winter, and this Pinterest board is full of fun penguin activities.

-Jean Craighead George, author of Julie of the Wolves is one of my favorite authors of chapter books.
-The subject matter is a tad advanced, so I wouldn’t read it with kids younger than 5th grade.
+Jean Craighead George, author of Julie of the Wolves, is one of my favorite chapter book authors.
+The subject matter is advanced, so I wouldn’t read it with children younger than 5th grade.
 The setting is Alaska, making it a great winter choice.
-You can find many lesson ideas in this literature-focus unit
+You can find many lesson ideas in this literature-focus unit study.

 We all love Little House on the Prairie!
-The Long Winter is the perfect of the series to read this season.
-Homeschool Share has a free lapbook to go along with this book that teaches a ton of pioneer history.
+The Long Winter is the perfect book of the series to read during the winter season.
+Homeschool Share offers a free book-themed lapbook that also covers pioneer history.

 Stone Fox is a precious story about a little boy who enters a dog sled race to help save his grandfather’s potato farm.
 This free literature guide offers several learning ideas to stretch this book’s reach.

-I have included The Lion, the Witch and the Wardrobe as a winter read because much of the story takes place during the winter, but more importantly for the symbolism that the cold represents.
+I have included The Lion, the Witch, and the Wardrobe as a winter read because much of the story takes place during the winter, and, more importantly, because the cold symbolizes key themes.
 This Pinterest board has oodles of potential lesson ideas for you.

-Tell me your favorite living books for winter!
+Tell me your favorite winter books for kids!

 You can find all the Loving Living Literature posts here.